Bomret/NiceTry/README.md

 ```

 ## Retry
-A buffed Try that retries the given work for up to the amount of given retries:
+A buffed Try that retries the given work for up to the amount of given times:

 ```csharp
 Retry.To(() => new Uri(Console.ReadLine()), 3)